Combining Fine-Tuning and LLM-based Agents for Intuitive Smart Contract Auditing with Justifications: Introduction

 Fine-tuning~\cite{tianFinetuningLanguageModels2023,lvFullParameterFinetuning2023} could be a promising approach to embed Solidity-specific vulnerability data into the model itself, compared to RAG~\cite{balaguerRAGVsFinetuning2024}, and thus address the problem mentioned above.
 In particular, by fine-tuning an LLM with vulnerable and non-vulnerable code, it could effectively \textit{perceive} whether a new piece of code is vulnerable or not.
 According to insights from a million-dollar-earning hacker mentioned in the prologue, such intuition is quite important for vulnerability auditing.
 As such, instead of fine-tuning a single model to generate both vulnerability decisions (i.e., Yes or No) and the causes of vulnerabilities (i.e., the type or reason) simultaneously, we propose a novel two-stage fine-tuning approach.
 This approach first tunes a Detector model to make decisions only, and then tunes a Reasoner model to generate the causes of vulnerabilities.
-In this way, the fine-tuned LLMs could could mimic human hackers by first making intuitive judgments and then performing follow-up analysis of the code to identify the reasons for vulnerabilities.
+In this way, the fine-tuned LLMs could mimic human hackers by first making intuitive judgments and then performing follow-up analysis of the code to identify the reasons for vulnerabilities.

-We implement this ``perception-then-analysis'' fune-tuning into a general framework called \name for intuitive smart contract auditing.
+We implement this ``perception-then-analysis'' fune-tuning into a general framework called \name\footnote{\name is deployed as an auditing module of MetaTrust Labs' TrustLLM; see \url{https://huggingface.co/MetaTrustSig}.} for intuitive smart contract auditing.
 In this implementation, \name allows Detector to make multiple intuitive judgments, each representing one perception.
 To achieve this, \name generates multiple variant prompts for the same vulnerability label to tune Detector and similarly employs multiple variant prompts for the same vulnerability reason to tune Reasoner.
 While it is possible to determine the optimal decision based on majority voting, fine-tuning alone cannot \textit{identify the optimal cause for a vulnerability during the inference phase}.
 To address this new problem, we introduce the concept of LLM-based agents to the paradigm of fine-tuning in \name.
 Specifically, we introduce two dedicated LLM-based agents, the Ranker and Critic agents, to iteratively select and debate the most appropriate cause of vulnerability based on the output of the fine-tuned Reasoner model.

 To obtain high-quality data for training and testing \name, we propose leveraging reputable auditing reports to collect positive samples and employing our own data enhancement method to derive negative samples.
 Eventually, we collected a balanced dataset consisting of 1,734 positive samples, i.e., vulnerable functions with reasons from 263 smart contract auditing reports, and 1,810 negative samples, i.e., non-vulnerable benign code.
 We then compared \name with traditional full-model fine-tuning methods, including CodeBERT, GraphCodeBERT, CodeT5, and UnixCoder, as well as with prompt learning-based LLMs, such as GPT-4/GPT-3.5 and CodeLlama-13b/34b.
 Our experimental results show that \name achieved an F1 score of 91.21\%, significantly outperforming prompt learning-based LLMs (which are in the range of 60\%+) and also notably beating other fine-tuned models (which are in the range of 80\%+) that used the same training data as ours.
 Furthermore, in terms of alignment with ground-truth explanations, \name's output is clearly superior to that of other models, reaching a consistency rate of 37.99\%.
 In contrast, the second-ranked GPT-4 achieves only 24\%.